yi-gu1993/Aviation_data_visualization_PowerBI/README.md

 1. Download the `.pbix` file from the repository
 2. Open it in Power BI Desktop
-3. Update data source connections if prompted
+3. **Update data source connection, connect to avall.mbd in this repo. or download latest avall.mbd from NTSB website. see Source Data section above.**
-4. If using R visuals, ensure R is installed and configured in Power BI
+4. If using R visuals, ensure R is installed and configured in Power BI. ggplot2 is used for visual creation and need to be setup in R environment.

 ## Future Enhancements